United States Electric Lighting Company: Formation

 Sir Hiram S Maxim, an American-born British inventor famous for the Maxim gun, was looking to commercialize his patents for his electric lights.
 Maxim had tinkered with electric lighting since 1876 and he attracted multiple New York financiers to support his new company.
 In June 1878 the United States Electric Lighting Company was formed to market Maxim's inventions.
 The directors of the company pushed Maxim to enter the arc light industry, though Maxim continued to work on his incandescent bulbs.

 In 1880 the directors brought in a new manager, Charles Flint, known as the "Father of Trusts", who realized that the company had no complete lighting system to offer its customers.
 Flint also noted the shaky patent positions and the looming ego of Maxim over the company.
 Flint's first step was to buy the Weston Company in order to secure Edward Weston's high-efficiency dynamo as the power source for a more marketable system.
 The merged companies would be called the Maxim-Weston Electric Company.
-Flint's second step was to send Maxim on an long visit to Europe, partially to have him buy foreign patents that could rival Edison's but mainly to get rid of him.
+Flint's second step was to send Maxim on a long visit to Europe, partially to have him buy foreign patents that could rival Edison's but mainly to get rid of him.
 A new Maxim-Weston subsidiary in London was also created, which was to be controlled by Maxim himself, to start selling their product in Europe.
 Maxim would not truly return to the company ever again, instead focusing on creating new automatic firearms.